All Episodes

 Thank you.

-Mega did this to you, and thanks for all you're doing, because uh just back from Malief myself, uh doing some flights myself, and it's really demoralizing to get back and you get on the net or you listen to the news, and someone by the likes they've either Pierce Brosnan or Sean Pen or Jesse Jackson, whoever, down there badmouthing the enormous effort.
+Megadidas to you, and thanks for all you're doing because I'm just back from Malif myself doing some flights myself, and it's really demoralizing to get back and you get on the net or you listen to the news and someone by the likes of either Pierce Brosnan or Sean Ten or Jesse Jackson or whoever down there badmouthing the enormous effort.

-You know, Rush, I can't I I can't even comprehend it.
+You know, Rush, I can't even comprehend it.

-These guys are literally going door to door with helicopters, hanging guys down to go knock on doors, looking for people that are that are known handicapped, looking for people that are in peril.
+These guys are literally going door to door with helicopters, hanging guys down to go knock on doors, looking for people that are that are known handicaps, looking for teams in peril.

 I'll tell you why.